* Larry and Buck's reunion in "Hate and Let Hate".

-** While this troper finds this episode to be really, really painful to watch, and even the following dialogue to be sort of sad and bittersweet, Otto begging for forgiveness during the scene is just precious, you just want to give this kid a hug am I right?
+** While even the following dialogue to be sort of sad and bittersweet, Otto begging for forgiveness during the scene is just precious.
+You just want to give this kid a hug?

 --> '''Otto''': I'm sorry I got mad at you I'll be good and I'll let you win at video games and I'll let you steal my dessert and I don't want anyone throwing me in trash cans anymore except you!